Housing Choice Voucher Program

 If your name is already on the waiting list, you do not need to take any action.
 The PHA will maintain your name, date and time you applied.
 You are still required to update your personal information by submitting changes in writing.
 All applicants have the right to accept or decline housing assistance offer.
 Applicants who decline our offer will be withdrawn from the waiting list.

-The Edinburg Housing Authority will no longer accept Section 8 (HCV) or Public Housing applications after May 8, 2019.
+The Edinburg Housing Authority IS NOT ACCEPTING regular Section 8 (HCV) or Public Housing applications after May 8, 2019.

 A public notice will be announced regarding any future application changes.